SNAG’s 2020/2021 Lifetime Achievement Award recipient is Eleanor Moty.

 Museum of Art and Design’s Associate Curator Barbara Paris Gifford calls Eleanor “…the Jackie Kennedy of art jewelry – she has the talent and credibility to be a vigorous self-promoter, but instead she is quietly elegant, a treasure to be discovered.
 A leader and mentor worthy of our admiration, Moty is both an exceptional artist and human being.”

 Curator and Author Matthew Drutt says “her mature works inspired by rutilated quartz will be her enduring legacy, both aesthetically and technically, for she is a master at not only stone setting but incorporating the design and function of her settings into the overall composition of her works.”

 And colleague Sharon Church explains, “From her pioneering work with photo etching until this day, Eleanor has been vigilant about the studio and its environment.
 Not surprisingly, it is a great honor to submit this recommendation on her behalf, because perhaps no other woman has provided the inspiration, nor demonstrated the vigilance, than Eleanor has throughout my own lifetime of making.
 She keeps a hat next to the door to keep harmful sunrays at bay, and her bench is full of aides for making.
 It was through her own watchful eye that we have evolved as a field devoted to environmental health.”

-Due to the cancellation of the 2020 SNAG conference, we plan to honor Eleanor at the 2021 conference.
+Due to the cancellation of the 2020 SNAG conference, Eleanor will be honored during the 2021 virtual conference.